merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![pangenome1](images/pangenome1.png)](images/pangenome1.png){:.center-img .width-60}

-I encircled and added an arrow above to emphesize the single copy core gene clusters (SCGCs).
+I encircled and added an arrow above to emphesize the single-copy core gene clusters (SCGCs).
 The SCGCs are important because we can use these for many things.
 For example, these could be great to use for [phylogeny](http://merenlab.org/2016/11/08/pangenomics-v2/#scrutinizing-phylogenomics).
 But in our case the fact that there are only 8 such gene clusters is a pretty alarming sign that something is wrong.
-A closer examination of the figure above reveals that there are many gene clusters that appear as single copy in the other three genomes, appear as multi-copy in MAG IV.B.
+A closer examination of the figure above reveals that there are many gene clusters that appear as single-copy in the other three genomes, appear as multi-copy in MAG IV.B.

 Let's now take a look at the pangenome using the refined genomes: